oven-sh/bun/docs/cli/bun-install.md

 # Install peerDependencies (default: false)
 peer = false

+# Which installation strategy to use (default: null (uses the fastest syscalls for specific system), can be one of: hardlink, symlink, copyfile, and only on macOS: clonefile and clonefile_each_dir)
+backend = ""

 # When using `bun install -g`, install packages here
 globalDir = "~/.bun/install/global"